globaldothealth/polyflame/docs/index.md

 ## Context and Problem

-Data processing and transformation (ETL) is done by the [FHIRFlat](https://fhirflat.readthedocs.io) library.
-Once input data is brought into FHIRFlat, it is represented as a (optionally zipped) folder of FHIR resources, with a parquet file corresponding to each resource:
+Data processing and transformation (ETL) is done by the [FHIRflat](https://fhirflat.readthedocs.io) library.
+Once input data is brought into FHIRflat, it is represented as a (optionally zipped) folder of FHIR resources, with a parquet file corresponding to each resource:
 `patient.parquet`, `encounter.parquet` and so on.

-Once the data is in FHIRFlat, we need a easy to use library that can be used by itself, and as a building block for visualizations such as [VERTEX](https://vertex-isaric.replit.app).
+Once the data is in FHIRflat, we need a easy to use library that can be used by itself, and as a building block for visualizations such as [VERTEX](https://vertex-isaric.replit.app).